Motto: Your University. Your Experience.

-Trinity College Dublin was founded in 1592 by Queen Elizabeth I and is Ireland's oldest university.
-The campus occupies 47 acres (190,000 m²), with many attractive buildings, both old and new, centred around large courts and playing fields.
+Founded in 1592 by Queen Elizabeth I, Trinity College Dublin is Ireland's oldest and highest-ranked university.
+The campus occupies 47 acres (190,000 m²), with many stunning buildings, both old and new, centred around large courts and playing fields.

 Do you work here?
 Please register in order to update this page.